-Key audit matter Adequacy of return condition provision and aircraft maintenance reserves for leased aircrafts Under the terms of the lease arrangements with the lessors, the Group and Company are contractually committed to either return the aircraft and/or engines in were included in the provisions model.
-We a certain condition of the compensate the less of based Shareholders of Kenyarthe ways of maintenance on the actual condition of the aircraft and/or cogintinuted by corroborating the estimates of the costs to the date of return.
-Key audit matters (continued) The Group and Company have recognised a return condition provision amounting to KShs 5,381 million and KShs 3,546 million respectively at 31 December 2020 as disclosed in Note 29 of the financial statements.
+Adequacy of return condition provision and aircraft maintenance reserves for leased aircrafts

+Under the terms of the lease arrangements with the lessors, the Group and Company are contractually committed to either return the aircraft and/or engines in a certain condition or to compensate the lessor based on the actual condition of the aircraft and/or engines at the date of return.

+The Group and Company have recognised a return condition provision amounting to KShs 5,381 million and KShs 3,546 million respectively at 31 December 2020 as disclosed in Note 29 of the financial statements.